HYDRAkid3/soc-incident-detection-response-lab/detections/false-positive-considerations.md

 # False Positive Considerations – SSH Brute Force

 ## Potential Benign Causes

-- User mistyping password repeatedly
+- User repeatedly mistyping credentials
-- Automated configuration management tools
+- Automated configuration or orchestration tools
-- Vulnerability scans
+- Security scanning or compliance checks

+---

 ## Why This Activity Was Not Benign

-- High frequency of failures
+- High frequency of authentication failures
-- Followed by successful authentication
+- Followed by a successful SSH login
-- Privileged command execution
 - Source IP identified as Kali Linux attacker VM
+- Activity aligned with brute force attack tooling

+---

 ## Conclusion

-This activity met the criteria for a true positive security incident.
+Based on frequency, sequence, and source context, this activity meets the criteria for a **true positive security incident**.